 - During the discussion, do not criticise or mock any ideas, comments, or persons.

-- Make sure you have enough of flip charts, marker pens, pencils, and paper on hand.
+- Make sure you have enough flip charts, marker pens, pencils, and paper.

 - Make sure to properly introduce and clarify the brief, and

 - set a time limit for the session.
 Brainstorming sessions should last no more than 60 to 90 minutes.

 Brainstorming participants often comprise an interdisciplinary team, coworkers, and external contributors.

 - What about the manager?
 Whether or not you involve your boss depends on the session’s goals and people’s willingness to open up in front of a manager.

 - How about intimidating personalities?
 Again, you may exclude persons with imposing characters since this might stifle the free-flowing nature of a brainstorming session.

 - What about the sceptics?
 Having sceptics on your team may be both beneficial and detrimental.
 However, you can manage with a quiet word beforehand, asking a person to temper their critical attitude for the length of a brainstorming session.